 Costs and Registration

-The cost is $430.00 for any of the above three-credit courses.
+The cost is $450.00 for any of the above three-credit courses.
+Payment is made to Body/Mind Dynamics, Inc., and is handled separately from the below online class registration.
 Classes are held in Boulder County and the Denver/Metro area.
 Contact us for more information.
-Please RSVP for all classes by emailing email@example.com or calling 303.960.6000.
+Please RSVP for all classes by emailing firstname.lastname@example.org or calling 303.960.6000.